Unpacking Viral Commercial Success: The Good, The Bad, and The Amusing

 2. Today’s Tech NewsThe Underrated (Marketing) Elixir

-Ever found yourself giggling at an ad, only to understand you were watching an ad all along?
+Ever found yourself giggling at an ad, only to realize you were watching an ad all along?
 The folks of Los Angeles have.
 Skillfully carry outd the ability to think for ourselves can develop a brand from mundane to magnetic.
 Case in point: the Dollar Shave Club’s hilariously irreverent launch video.
 With bold declarations like “Our blades are f***ing great,” they hacked through the marketing noise with panache.

 Today’s Tech News ’s Charm: A Strategist’s View